oi-overide/oi/README.md

 //> Generate a function that logs 'Hello, World!' <//
 ```

-Oi will generate and insert code:
+Overide will generate and insert code:

 ```javascript
 //- 'Hello, World!'
 Function